Malik Newman: High school career

 Newman attended Callaway High School in Jackson, Mississippi all four years of his high school basketball career.
 As a junior, Newman scored 25 points, 6 rebounds, and 2 blocks to defeat Vicksburg High School to win the 2014 Mississippi Class 5A Championship.

 In August 2014, Newman was named the MVP of the 2014 FIBA Under-17 World Championship.
-As a senior, Newman averaged 29.7 points, 5.7 rebounds, and 4.2 assist per game while leading the Chargers to a (31-3) overall record.
+As a senior, Newman averaged 29.7 points, 5.7 rebounds, and 4.2 assist per game while leading the Chargers to a (31–3) overall record.
 Newman was selected to play in the 2015 McDonald's All-American Boys Game, Jordan Brand Classic, and Nike Hoop Summit.
 He was rated by Rivals.com as a five-star recruit and was ranked as the eighth best overall player, while ESPN ranked him 10th overall in the Class of 2015.
 Newman committed to Mississippi State University to play college basketball.

 College career

 Mississippi State

-On April 24, 2015, he signed to play college basketball at Mississippi State University, where his father, Horatio Webster, played from 1997-98.
+On April 24, 2015, he signed to play college basketball at Mississippi State University, where his father, Horatio Webster, played from 1997 to 1998.
 During his freshman season he averaged 11.3 points per game.

 Kansas

 On July 1, 2016, he decided to transfer and committed to play at the University of Kansas.
 Per NCAA regulations, he redshirted during the Jayhawks 2016–2017 season.

 In his first and only season with the Jayhawks, Newman averaged 14.2 points, 5.0 rebounds and 2.1 assists per game and was named Big 12 Newcomer of the Year.
-On March 25, 2018 Malik scored 13 of the Jayhawks' points in overtime and finished with a career-high 32 to lead the Jayhawks to the NCAA Final Four in a victory over Duke University.
+On March 25, 2018, Malik scored 13 of the Jayhawks' points in overtime and finished with a career-high 32 to lead the Jayhawks to the NCAA Final Four in a victory over Duke University.